xlievo/Business.AspNet/README.md

 Now, you can use HTTP and WebSocket to call the same interface, and have a document that can be debugged.
 **Try clicking the Debug button on the document?**

+Why is there no comment on the document?
+In project properties -> generate -> select XML document file

 ## You want to control WebSocket?
 There are three ways of rewriting to help you